Environmental Sustainability Strategy and Action Plan 2023/4

 The action plan

-The themed objectives are delivered through an annual action plan.
-Holly Probert, our Office Manager, is responsible for overseeing the day-to-day delivery of this action plan.
+The themed objectives will be delivered through an annual action plan.
+Holly Probert, our Office Manager, will be responsible for overseeing the day-to-day delivery of this action plan.

 Action plan outcomes

-The strategy and action plan will be reviewed by the CAO Sustainability Sub Group in January 2023 and will then be refreshed and rolled out.
-Thereafter they will be reviewed on an annual basis.
+The strategy and action plan will be reviewed by the CAO Sustainability Sub Group on an annual basis.